ultimatedelman/autogrow/README.md

 autogrow.js
 ===========

-**autogrow.js**, like most plug-ins, was built out of frustration for lack of support for a much-needed feature, namely the ability for a `textarea` to automatically grow and shrink dynamically with its content.
+**autogrow.js** is a jQuery plugin that, like most plug-ins, was built out of frustration for lack of support for a much-needed feature, namely the ability for a `textarea` to automatically grow and shrink dynamically with its content.
 I received a head-start from [this post](http://stackoverflow.com/a/10080841/7173), but decided I needed more functionality.

 Basic usage ([Interactive Demo](http://jsfiddle.net/edelman/HrnHb/)):